pnp/script-samples/scripts/spo-check-unaccessable-homepages/README.md

 plugin: add-to-gallery
 ---

-# Scan for potential unaccessable site collection homepages
+# Scan for potential inaccessible site collection homepages

-> [!Note]
-> This is a submission helper template please find the [contributor guidance](/docfx/contribute.md) to help you write this scenario.

 ## Summary

-This script will scan all(or selected) site collections in a tenant and check if the homepage is accessible.
-The script will output the URL of the site collection and the URL of the homepage and whether the default home page has custom permissions.
+Sample looks for site collections where the default page has custom permissions and outputs to a CSV file

 ![Example Screenshot](assets/example.png)